alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 - Open a Powershell terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Safe Haven repository.
 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
   - NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
-- Run the `./Update_SRE_RDS_SSL_Certificate.ps1 -configId <SRE config ID> -emailAddress <email>`, where the config ID is `<SHM ID><SRE ID>` for the config file you are using and the email address is one that you would like to be notified when certificate expiry is approaching.
+- Run `./Update_SRE_RDS_SSL_Certificate.ps1 -configId <SRE config ID> -emailAddress <email>`, where the config ID is `<SHM ID><SRE ID>` for the config file you are using and the email address is one that you would like to be notified when certificate expiry is approaching.
 - **NOTE:** This script should be run again whenever you want to update the certificate for this SRE.
 - **Troubleshooting:** Let's Encrypt will only issue **5 certificates per week** for a particular host (e.g. `rdg-sre-sandbox.testa.dsgroupdev.co.uk`).
 For production environments this should usually not be an issue.
 The signed certificates are also stored in the key vault for easy redeployment.
 However, if you find yourself needing to re-run this step without the key vault secret available, either to debug an error experienced in production or when redeploying a test environment frequently during development, you should run `./Update_SRE_RDS_Ssl_Certificate.ps1 -dryRun $true` to use the Let's Encrypt staging server, which will issue certificates more frequently.
 However, these certificates will not be trusted by your browser, so you will need to override the security warning in your browser to access the RDS web client for testing.